Jacques Loussier

-Jacques Loussier (26 October 1934 – 5 March 2019) was a French pianist and composer.
+Jacques Loussier (/fr/; 26 October 1934 – 5 March 2019) was a French pianist and composer.
 He arranged jazz interpretations of many of the works of Johann Sebastian Bach, such as the Goldberg Variations.
 The Jacques Loussier Trio, founded in 1959, played more than 3,000 concerts and sold more than 7 million recordings—mostly in the Bach series.
 Loussier composed film scores and a number of classical pieces, including a Mass, a ballet, and violin concertos.
 His style is described as third stream, a synthesis of jazz and classical music, with an emphasis on improvisation.

 Early life and education

 Loussier was born on 26 October 1934 in Angers, France.
 He started piano lessons there at age ten.
 When he was eleven, he heard a piece from the Notebook for Anna Magdalena Bach.
 In a 2003 interview, he said, "I was studying this piece and I just fell in love with it.
 Then I found I loved to play the music, but add my own notes, expanding the harmonies and playing around with that music."
 At 13, he met pianist Yves Nat in Paris, who regularly gave him projects for three months, after which he returned for another lesson.